About Our Retreats

 Although we encourage our guests to stay at the monastery whenever possible, you may opt to commute to Blue Cliff for each day of a retreat if you live nearby or if you have arranged your own nearby housing.
 This is an especially helpful option in the rare case that all rooms at the monastery are already reserved.

 Three meals per day are included with your registration fee.
 We are 95% vegan.
 If you have food allergies, we ask that you take care of your own needs.
-There is generally a variety of options available at mealtime, including steamed veggies, brown rice and white rice, oatmeal, fresh fruit, nut, soy and rice milks, but feel free to bring non-perishable supplementary food for yourself if you have a particular dietary need.
+There is generally a variety of options available at mealtime, including steamed veggies, brown rice and white rice, oatmeal, fresh fruit, nut, soy and rice milks, but you may bring non-perishable supplementary food for yourself if you have a particular dietary need.
 There may be limited access to a community refrigerator for your food (labelled with your name and date) but there is no kitchen access.
 Due to safety regulations, we ask that you do not cook in your room.

 To meet our operating costs, Blue Cliff depends primarily on the financial support of our guests.
 Through donations, monthly contributions, bookshop purchases, and retreat fees, you help Blue Cliff to continue.
 For retreats, we have established a suggested sliding scale, allowing you to choose the specific amount of your contribution.
 The top of the scale covers most of our operating costs.
 Please consider an additional donation to help us offer scholarships to those in need and to help us renovate and improve our facilities.
 You may earmark donations for a specific project or purpose in the registration.
 For our themed retreats, you may apply for a scholarship during your registration process.